 Yes, of course.
 The MocapX app and plug-in were created for animators to speed up the animation process.
 You can use the MocapX plug-in for any commercial and non-comercial projects.
 If you do anything interesting in MocapX, let us know and we will be happy to share.

 Please note that more complicated rigs may decrease real-time performance depending on your computer’s processing power and graphics card.
 However, MocapX data is captured and saved at a full 60 fps.

 Facial tracking in the MocapX app uses Apple’s Face ID technology to capture facial expressions and transfer the data directly to Maya.
 This is a paid feature in the application and is only available for devices with Face ID capability.
 Click here for a full list of hardware features.

-We support all Maya versions from 2016 to 2019.
-The operating systems we recommend are Windows 10 with iTunes installed, MacOS HighSierra or later and Linux with Centos 7.4 (wifi connection only).
+We support all Maya versions from 2017 to 2020.
+The operating systems we recommend are Windows 10 with iTunes installed and MacOS HighSierra or later.

 Generally speaking, yes!
 You can connect MocapX data directly to your rig controller or use PoseLib to drive multiple controllers on your rig.
 We provide demos as well as a tutorials and other useful information.

 Sliders and joysticks are available in the free version of the MocapX app and allow you to control objects and attributes in real time in Maya.
 You can record live action sequences and save them as animation clips for later use – for example, you can animate a car or plane just by rotating your iPhone.

 The Android version of MocapX is in the works and is coming soon.

 Please be aware that for the Android version, you will have to use a device with similar technology to Apple’s Face ID technology (Infrared camera + laser dot projector).